llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

                           writing) and gcc 7.2.0 complain when the variable is private to the `acc parallel` (that is, `omp target teams`).
+                * exp `reduction` is not permitted on a loop control variable.
+Notes:
+                    * We have not identified anything in the OpenACC 2.6 specification that requires this constraint.
+                      However, it's hard to imagine what the effect of a reduction on a loop control variable should be.
+For example, given one thread per iteration and a `+` reduction operator, the local copy should always have initial value 1 when treated as a reduction variable, but its value should vary across iterations when treated as a loop control variable.
+                    * Clang's OpenMP implementation also enforces this constraint.
+That makes sense by the OpenMP spec because an OpenMP `reduction` is a data sharing attribute and a loop control variable has a different predetermined data sharing attribute.
+                    * For OpenACC, gcc 7.2.0 also enforces this constraint, but pgcc 18.4-0 does not enforce it.
             * Data sharing mapping:
                 * if exp `worker` or not `gang`, then pre|imp `shared` -> exp `shared`